 31. Create a blanket fort

-Grab some sheets from the cupboard, hang up some fairy lights and let the kids create the pillow fort of their dreams.
+When the little ones are at a loose end, grab some sheets from the cupboard, hang up some fairy lights and let the kids create the pillow fort of their dreams.

 Even better, let your own inner child shine and help build the fort yourself – with all the effort and exhaustion, you might end up taking a nap there yourself!